Philadelphia Train Accident Investigation

 The statute of limitations, which is the amount of time that a plaintiff has to file their lawsuit, varies from state to state.

-- Pennsylvania: In Pennsylvania, the statute of limitations depends on the facts of the case.
+In Pennsylvania, the statute of limitations depends on the facts of the case.
 Typically, in personal injury cases, the plaintiff has two years to file a lawsuit.
 However, if the train was part of a government-run program such as SEPTA, the lawsuit must be filed within six months of the accident.

-The statute of limitations is the reason why it’s so important that train accident victims call an attorney as quickly as possible.
+A statute of limitations is the reason why it’s so important that train accident victims call an attorney as quickly as possible.
 If a lawsuit is not filed in time, the opportunity to recover compensation may be lost forever.